SandraXXL/CutiScan-AI-skin-disease-diagnosis-web-platform/README.md

 ### Accuracy (Validation): 92%

-The dataset consists of 12 classes and 8000 images in total.
-Dataset splits into 80% for training and 20% for testing.
+The dataset consists of 12 classes and 8000 images in total, splits into 80% for training and 20% for testing.

 ### Skin diseases included are: